onja-org/music-of-madagascar/w/index.md

-# List of the artists starting with
+# List of the artists starting with W

 .
 [Willy](willy.md)
 .
 [Wada](wada.md)